founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Jon DeJong re: data binding; services as singletones; `$broadcast`; `ng-view`;
 and external data manipulation.

+### Dickey: "Best Practices for Building Angular.js Apps" (2014)
+[[72][72]] \#architecture \#modules

+Jeff Dickey's post talks about what AngularJS modules are (and _are not_), and he goes on to describe why using it in combination with something like RequireJS or Browserify might actually by more trouble than it's worth.
+On the other hand, he lays out a simple Gulp build pipeline that takes care of almost all of our needs.

 ### Dobry: "Building large apps with AngularJS" (2013)
 [[1][1], [2][2], [17][17]] \#architecture \#single-page-apps